rbCAS/rbcas.github.com/docs/configuration/index.md

      `lifetime: [integer]`

      Specifies how long (in seconds) the ticket-granting ticket should live before it expires.
-This is, how long the user can stay loggedin to your SSO before he has to relogin to your CASino installation.
+This is, how long the user can stay logged in to your SSO before he has to relogin to your CASino installation.

    * ##### Lifetime (long-term)